Skip to content

 1 / 1

 Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
 Additional points have been awarded according to the percent of company landbank certified by FSC.
-The company also reports it provides training on employment laws, workplace rights and sessions for managers to build understanding and raise awareness of employment and labour rights.
-Almost 16,000 employees received sexual harassment training; over 12,600 employees trained on children's rights, women's rights and labour rights; almost 16,500 employees attended diversity and inclusion training; over 30,000 employees provided with health, hygiene and wellness training.
-However, the information reported by the company is not externally verified.
+The company's reporting states that labour risks are assessed as a part of the company's human and labour rights due diligence process.

 • Y